0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 ### Invalid transactions

-Let us describe some errors in transactions, that cause the state to remain unchanged, as shown in the figure below.
+Let us describe some errors in transactions that cause the state to remain unchanged, as shown in the figure below.

 #### Reverted transaction